hapify/hapify/packages/gui/README.md

 # Hapify GUI

-User interface for `hapify-cli` to manage models and templates.
+Graphical user interface for `hapify-cli` to manage models and templates.

-See documentation in [hapify-cli](https://github.com/hapify/cli) repository.
+More details in [Hapify](https://docs.hapify.io/) documentation.